Editors notes:

 “Yeah, I mean, I suppose it can’t be good.
 And look at all the tarps!
 I am sure there are leaks!”

-There were tarps all about the roof.
+There were tarps all about the roof of the building.
 Tarps and sandbags covering large swaths of the roof.
 I guess I’d seen them for a while, but I hadn’t really noticed them until now.

 “Amy, why are these here?”
 I interrupted as I motioned to the trash cans lined-up against the wall, the stained ceiling tiles moved from the dropped ceiling above, revealing another trashcan in the rafters.

 “Oh that?
-That’s for when it rains, the water just pours in here.”
+That’s for when it rains, the water just pours in here,” She casually explained.

 The paint on the walls behind the trashcans was buckling, with so much water damage that the paint had lifted from the drywall and began to slink towards the floor in one big sheet.
 The trashcans had inches of water in the bottom.
 Two big box fans pointed opposite directions to air out the wet and musty carpet.